 Read at BBC Future

-I’ve had this thought a number of times over the years.
-It’s always felt more to me like a generational dementia though, which in turn, feels like a horrible simile to make.
+I’ve had a similar thought a number of times over the years, but it feels more to me like generational dementia, which I’m conscious may seem like a horrible simile to make.

 I don’t mean it flippantly though.
 Having seen family members suffer with dementia, I know how hideous it is.
-It’s damaging, unfair, cruel and wasteful.
-But that’s how this generational loss feels as well.
+It feels wasteful, unfair and cruel.